Conjugate points

 In differential geometry, conjugate points or focal points are, roughly, points that can almost be joined by a 1-parameter family of geodesics.
 For example, on a sphere, the north-pole and south-pole are connected by any meridian.
 Another viewpoint is that conjugate points tell when the geodesics fail to be length-minimizing.
-All geodesics are locally length-minimizing, but not globally.
+All geodesics are locally length-minimizing, but not necessarily globally.
 For example on a sphere, any geodesic passing through the north-pole can be extended to reach the south-pole, and hence any geodesic segment connecting the poles is not (uniquely) globally length minimizing.
 This tells us that any pair of antipodal points on the standard 2-sphere are conjugate points.

 Definition

 Suppose p and q are points on a pseudo-Riemannian manifold, and $\gamma$ is a geodesic that connects p and q.
 Then p and q are conjugate points along $\gamma$ if there exists a non-zero Jacobi field along $\gamma$ that vanishes at p and q.